 It is easiest if you read these instructions first before you try them out so you know what you are going to do.

-Remember there is no right or wrong way for this experience to be.
+There is no right or wrong way for this experience to be.
 It is your experience, your present moment.
 And it will be different each time you do it.
-See if you can allow the moment to be just as you find it.

 Sitting or standing take 2-3 slow breaths.
 Noticing any sensations you experience in and around your nostrils and any smell that accompanies your in-breath.

-Keeping your eyes closed if you wish becoming aware of any taste or other sensations in your mouth.
 Finally dropping your attention to your feet, noticing any and all sensations where your feet touch the floor either directly or through shoes.
 Noticing how sensations rise and fall in your awareness

 Our senses, like our breath, are with us the entire time.
-At any moment we can choose to do this 5 sense practice or choose just one sense to bring us into the present.
-Let me know how you get on making memories in this way.
+At any moment we can choose to do this 5 sense practice or choose just one sense as a gateway to the present.

 PS If you are wondering if I walked the steps they have built to the summit of Snowdon.
 No, I didn't.
 I'm saving that for when I can walk the entire way.